The Adventures of Priscilla, Queen of the Desert: Home media

 In 2006, it was re-released on DVD in Australia with the following special features: a feature-length audio commentary with writer/director Elliott, "Birth of a Queen" (featurette), deleted scenes, tidbits from the Set, "The Bus from Blooperville" – Gag reel documentary, a photo gallery, and US theatrical and teaser trailers.

 On 5 June 2007, it was re-released in the United States as the "Extra Frills Edition" DVD.
 This edition includes the same special features as the Australian 2006 re-release.
 On 7 June 2011, it was released for US Blu-ray.

+On August 24, 2024, it was announced that Imprint Films will release a 4K collector's edition of the film, restored from the 35mm print.
+It will host both new and legacy special features, including the 2015 documentary Between a Frock and a Hard Place that details the lasting impact of the film.